 |

-recommended that you check if a snorkel is required
+through it is recommended that you check if a snorkel

-road accesses some idyllic camp grounds and attractive
+River.
+The road accesses some idyllic camp grounds

-Falls.
-This road also has an amazing magnetic termite
+& Surprise Creek Falls.
+This road also has an amazing

-field that lasts for many kilometers and offers an
+magnetic termite field that lasts for many kilometers

-eerie cemetery type landscape.
-Travel time is 3.5
+and offers an eerie cemetery type landscape.
+Travel

 |